8 best Android emulators for PC

-Bluestacks has long been the de facto solution for putting Android on your PC, at least for gaming.
+Bluestacks has long been the de facto solution for putting Android on your PC.
 For a while, they fell behind but have spent much of the last year bringing much needed updates to their platform.
 The result, dubbed Bluestacks 2, is a faster, more stable, and an overall better Android emulator for PC than its predecessor.
 It supports multitasking apps and has built-in functionality for things like shaking the screen and setting a location, features it did not previously have.
 It’s still marketed mainly to gamers, but it is now far better for those looking for productivity solutions as well.
 The price remains the same as it did previously, which is free with an optional $2/month premium subscription.
-If you are interested in gaming, you can also pick up Bluestacks TV which lets you watch streams live on Twitch and it also allows you to broadcast your own Twitch streams.
+It’s still quite bloated and many of its new features cater to a very specific gaming audience, but it’s still a good option overall.

 See also: The best Android apps!